Rich Action-semantic Consistent Knowledge for Early Action Prediction: Introduction

-In this paper, we propose a novel Action Semantic Consistent learning network (ASCNet) under the teacher-student framework for EAP.
+In this paper, we propose a novel Rich Action-semantic Consistent Knowledge network (RACK) {for EAP, utilizing both the graph neural network and teacher-student framework}.
 Specifically, we build the teacher network using a bi-directional fully connected graph with partial videos as nodes.
-The teacher network distills ASCK among partial videos from lower progress levels to higher progress levels and higher progress levels to lower progress levels.
-The student network is built with a single-directional fully connected graph since future information is not available during the testing phase.
-The student network distills ASCK among partial videos from lower progress levels to higher progress levels.
+The teacher network distills ASCK among partial videos from lower to higher progress levels and higher to lower progress levels.
+The student network is built with a single-directional fully connected graph since future information is unavailable during the testing phase.
+The student network distills ASCK among partial videos from lower to higher progress levels.
 We further transfer the ASCK from full to partial videos via layer-wise distillation loss between teacher and student networks.
-With these elegant designs, the student network also distills ASCK from higher progress levels to lower progress levels for predictions.
-In contrast to \cite{wang2019progressive}, we consider the ASCK among partial videos with arbitrary progress levels instead of adjacent partial videos.
-We have achieved a new state-of-the-art performance on two benchmarks (i.e., UCF101, HMDB51), showing the effectiveness of modeling ASCK.
+With these elegant designs, the student network also distills ASCK from higher to lower progress levels for predictions.
+Moreover, we extract two-stream features as the representation of partial or full videos, including RGB and flow features.
+We obtain the logits of RGB or flow modalities by feeding the two-stream features to RACK, respectively.
+Finally, we summarize these logits and obtain the predictions via a softmax layer.
+In contrast to \cite{wang2019progressive}, we capture richer ASCK among partial videos with arbitrary progress levels instead of adjacent partial videos.
+We have achieved a new state-of-the-art performance on three benchmarks (i.e., UCF101, HMDB51, Something Something V2), showing the effectiveness of modeling rich ASCK.

-Our main contributions are three folds.
-(1) To the best of our knowledge, we are the first to explore ASCK among partial videos with arbitrary progress levels, which helps to learn similar feature distributions of partial videos with the same action execution for accurate predictions.
-(2) We propose a novel ASCNet model via the teacher-student framework for EAP.
-On the one hand, we explore ASCK via the teacher and student networks and distillation loss.
-On the other hand, we further transfer ASCK from the teacher to the student to help reduce large intra-class variances for predictions.
-(3) Experimental results show our new state-of-the-art performance on two datasets, demonstrating the effectiveness of our method.
-The ablative analysis further shows that modeling ASCK among arbitrary partial videos can effectively improve predictions.
+Our main contributions are three folds. \begin{itemize} \item To the best of our knowledge, we are the first to explore rich ASCK among arbitrary partial videos, which helps to learn similar feature distributions of partial videos with the same action execution for accurate predictions. \item {We propose a novel RACK model for EAP, utilizing the graph reasoning and knowledge distillation frameworks.
+The proposed method explores rich action knowledge for accurate predictions via graph-based knowledge reasoning and knowledge distillation.} \item {The experimental results demonstrate our state-of-the-art performance on three datasets, highlighting the effectiveness of our method.
+Furthermore, extensive ablative analysis has revealed that modeling rich ASCK is crucial in improving predictions.} \end{itemize}